Pints, Pounds, & Pâté

 Curious about train travel in the U.K.?

-Luckily, England and Scotland are both easily accessible for tourists using public transit.
+Luckily, if you're like me, England and Scotland are both easily accessible for tourists using public transit.
 So let's discuss how to explore England and Scotland by train, and the best places to visit in the UK without a car!

 The Roman Baths and Bath Abbey, Visiting the UK by Train.